oluies/spark-hive-udf-scryptowrapper/README.md

-# Sample Hive UDF project
+# Scrypt as Hive User Defined Functions (UDFs), for use in Apache Spark

 based on https://github.com/bmc/spark-hive-udf